Next to Normal (musical)

 Cast: David E. Cardinal, Sheldon Suepaul, Karin Mauser, Michael Schneider, Mary Soln, Joyce Schneider, Liam Lynch, Melissa Sparacino, Tom Lynch, James Burrelll, Cody Gardner, Colleen Lloyd, Steve Maddiss, Jennifer Goodine, Steven Suepaul, Patricia Dambrosio, Crispin Cotton-Kinch, Jason Butler-Burns, Lisa Lynch, Kennedy Wilson, Kayla Tripp, Sarah Walsh, Kelly Vieira, Stafanie Antunes

-Production Team: Steve Maddis, Johnny Soln, Carol Salamone, Baiba Senecal, Ellie Patte, Aileen Fletcher, Janice Brydges, Marla Fitgerald, Irene Poole, Donna Gunter, Rosemary Cairns, Heather Cooke, Ian Hanscomb, Tom Lynch, Craig Martin, Andy Williamson, Zachary Unger, David Maddiss, Lisa Lynch, Madeline Smyth, Colin Hughes, Michael Serres, Kevin Arbour, Amanda Gailbraith, Stefanie Cooke, Holly Smith, Eric evans, Landon Drew, Catherine Konc, Aileen Fletcher, Brianna Unger, Rebecca Unger, Glen Lee Ted Niles
+Production Team: Steve Maddis, Johnny Soln, Carol Salamone, Baiba Senecal, Ellie Patte, Aileen Fletcher, Janice Brydges, Marla Fitgerald, Irene Poole, Donna Gunter, Rosemary Cairns, Heather Cooke, Ian Hanscomb, Tom Lynch, Craig Martin, Andy Williamson, Zachary Unger, David Maddiss, Lisa Lynch, Madeline Smyth, Colin Hughes, Michael Serres, Kevin Arbour, Amanda Gailbraith, Stefanie Cooke, Holly Smith, Eric evans, Landon Drew, Catherine Konc, Aileen Fletcher, Brianna Unger, Rebecca Unger, Glen Lee, Edward Niles

 Synopsis: A terrible water shortage, caused by a 20-year drought, has crippled the Gotham-like industrial city that serves as the setting for Urinetown: The Musical.
 In a mad attempt to regulate water consumption, the government has outlawed the use of private toilets.
 The citizenry must use public, pay-per-use amenities owned and operated by Urine Good Company (or "UGC") a private corporation run by the corrupt and iron-fisted Caldwell B. Cladwell.
 When regular Joe Bobby Strong decides he’s had enough, he leads a revolution to overthrow Cladwell and UGC.
 Caught in the middle of all this is Cladwell’s daughter, the beautiful and innocent Hope, who, of course, is in love with Bobby.